bestfocus/cal_xgb_proba/README.md

 # Installation

-It needs to install xgboost.
-The installation information is available on https://xgboost.readthedocs.io/en/latest/build.html
+It needs to install xgboost to use the code.
+The xgboost installation information is available on https://xgboost.readthedocs.io/en/latest/build.html

 # License
 No license is required to use this code.